mdibella11/chatgpt-connector-api/README.md

 # ChatGPT Connector API

 A robust Chatbot API powered by OpenAI's ChatGPT.
+This project was created and maintained by Marco Di Bella.

 ## Features